araobp/pic-mcu/TWELITE.md

 So I just ignore MSB bytes from the sensor, and transfer LSB bytes to TWELITE.
 I use 0xFF as a delimiter of data.

 Temperature range: 0 - 63.5 degrees Celsius (63.5/0.25 = 0xfe)

+Note: the sensor also outputs temperature data from a thermistor on the chip.
+I transfer both MSB and LSB in this case.